Ampex 2-inch helical VTR: Signature V

 The Signature V system came with a VR-1500 VTR, a black and white video camera, and a television set with tuner.
 It also contained an audio system with AM/FM tuner, stereo amplifier, an open-reel audio tape recorder, and stereo loudspeakers.
-The video camera included with the system was very large, weighing about 100 pounds.
+The video camera included with the system was very large, weighing about 100 lbs.
 The complete system was sold by the Neiman-Marcus department store for about $30,000, and was featured in their 1963 catalog.
-The Signature V console containing all the equipment was nine feet long and weighed 900 pounds; only one was sold.
+The Signature V console containing all the equipment was nine feet long and weighed 900 lbs; only one was sold.

 VR 660

 The VR-660 VTR was first introduced in December 1962, and was the professional version of the VR-1500.
-Its weight was 130 lbs and it was 1/4 the cost of a 2-inch quad VTR.
+Its weight was 130 lb and it was 1/4 the cost of a 2-inch quad VTR.
 Continental Airlines used the VR-660 for movies shown as part of their in-flight entertainment system.
 For Apollo 11, NASA installed a specially modified, by Johns Hopkins University's Applied Physics Laboratory, VR-660 as part of a slow-scan video system for recording at Parkes Tracking Station in Australia.
 The slow-scan television video transmitted from Apollo 11 had a resolution of 330 TV lines, progressively scanned at 10 frames per second, recorded directly without standards conversion.

 The United States Air Force used 6-hour VR-660 VTRs in B-52 bombers to record bombing runs during the Vietnam War and during training exercises.
 The first helical scan VTR used in broadcast TV stations was the VR-660.
 Later versions of the VR-660 had a color option, the VR-660C, with an external color adapter.
 An optional electronic editor ("Edicon") also was available in later models.
 The VR-600 was used both for mobile and studio TV applications.
 Its list price in 1963 was $14,500.